-An effective ethics and compliance program helps mitigate risks to the company and limit its exposure to criminal and civil liability.
-Our Code of Conduct and other company policies and procedures outline what is expected of our employees when representing the company.
+An effective ethics and compliance program helps mitigate risks to the Company and limit its exposure to criminal and civil liability.
+Our Code of Conduct and other Akima Data Management policies and procedures outline what is expected of our employees when representing the Company.

-The Ethics & Compliance Program is designed to sharpen the focus on ethical behavior so that when we act, we do so responsibly.
-If something does go wrong, we may protect the company, our shareholders, and our employees by properly reporting and providing an effective remedy for the problem.
+The Ethics and Compliance Program is designed to sharpen the focus on ethical behavior so that when we act, we do so responsibly.
+If something does go wrong, we may protect the Company, our shareholders, and our employees by properly reporting and providing an effective remedy for the problem.

-The Ethics & Compliance Program takes a multi-faceted approach to ensure success.
+The Ethics and Compliance Program takes a multi- faceted approach to ensure success.
 First, the organization's senior leadership is invested in the program and oversees its implementation and effectiveness.
-Second, it is the responsibility of the company to ensure that authority vested in employees is done so only after appropriate training has been reviewed and accomplished.
+Second, it is the responsibility of the Company to ensure that authority vested in employees is done so only after appropriate training has been reviewed and accomplished.

-Third, to ensure all employees are familiar with the program, the company has established a viable and sustained training program.
-Fourth, systems, policies, and procedures are in place to ensure that violations or criminal conduct can be prevented, detected, and reported to management.
-Fifth, company management responds appropriately to the actions of its employees - both positive (in support of the ethics program) and negative (ensuring discipline related to violations or failure to support the program).
-Sixth, in cases of substantiated misconduct, the company takes action to address and remediate misconduct.
+Third, to ensure all employees are familiar with the program, the Company has established a viable and sustained training program.
+Fourth, systems, policies and procedures are in place to ensure that violations or criminal conduct can be prevented, detected and reported to management.
+Fifth, Company management responds appropriately to the actions of its employees - both positive (in support of the ethics program) and negative (ensuring discipline related to violations or failure to support the program).
+Sixth, in cases of substantiated misconduct, the Company takes action to address and remediate misconduct.